PiyaphatC/PiyaphatC/README.md

 # Hi, I'm Piyaphat Park Chaemchuen

 **Associate Researcher** at the Chulalongkorn University Transportation Institute (CUTI), Bangkok.
+A Research Fellow and Next-Generation Scholar for the Volvo Research and Educational Foundation, Sweden.
 Former M.S. student in Water Resources Engineering at Penn State.

 I work at the intersection of **urban mobility**, **machine learning**, and **climate resilience** — building data-driven tools that help cities plan smarter, more equitable transport systems.